Small Business Growth & Entrepreneurship: Lessons from the Unscripted Podcast

 Kyle Merrick — Business Owner & Ethical Business Advocate

 Kyle’s case that treating customers and employees the way you’d want to be treated is not just moral philosophy but the most durable growth strategy available is one of the simplest and most powerful frameworks in the library.
-His ethical business frameworks and customer-first thinking translate directly into lower churn, stronger referrals, and more sustainable revenue — and his argument is backed by real business outcomes, not aspirational values statements.

 Read the full episode →